 I wanted to give L a break from my banh mi obsession, so we stopped by Ali Baba Kabob House to pick up dinner.
 Ali Baba is one block away from L’s second favourite shawarma restaurant – Shawarma Knight.
 For this post, let’s listen to “My Type” by Saweetie.

 If you look at the Google or Yelp reviews, you’ll notice that some customers who love Ali Baba like to diss Shawarma Knight.
-I was curious to see what the difference was between the two neighbouring businesses and the reasoning behind the animosity.
+I was curious to see what the difference was between the two neighbouring businesses and the meaning behind the animosity.

 I ordered a Beef Donair (Regular, $8.99) and L a Chicken Shawarma (Large, $10.99).
 It’s a two-person team at Ali Baba.
 One person shaves the meat and then sears it on a grill and the other assembles the food.
 I noticed the meat is sliced thinner than Shawarma Knight and cooked on the grill for a longer time.
 The meat is put on top of a pita, which is placed on top of a bigger piece of flatbread.